ankitkesarwani/android_speech_api/README.md

 ```

 - The Speech2TextIntent returns a Bundle object having values with keys "action","vehicle","processed_time" and "time".
 If Speech2TextIntent.INTENT_DISABLE is passed the Bundle is returned with values as empty string for the given keys
+For the string 'book an uber to indira nagar' following is the json output
+{"action": "book_cab", "destination": "indira nagar", "time": "now", "processed_time": "2:10 PM\t05-07-2016", "vehicle": "uber"}

 ### Version
 1.05